 Adrián Cuadros Gutiérrez.
 Executive Director Government Segment.
-Previously he held the position of Executive Director of IT Solutions (from February 2016 to December 2017).
-He worked for Alestra since 1996, where he was Director of Engineering, Chief Technology Officer, Director of Government Sales and Director of IT Sales.
-He also held several positions in AT&T México from July 1993 to January 1996.
-Mr. Cuadros holds a degree in Electronics and Communications Engineering and holds an MBA from ITESM.
-He completed Executive Programs at IPADE, Stanford University and London Business School.
-In September 2018, he completed an Administration Directors Program at EGADE Business School.
+Served as the Executive Director of IT Solutions (February 2016 to December 2017).
+He was part of Alestra since February 1996, where he served as the Director of Engineering, Chief Technology Officer, Director of Government Sales and Director of Sales of IT Services.
+He also formed part of AT&T de México, where he held various positions from July 1993 to January 1996.
+Degree in Electronic and Communications Engineering from ITESM, with a Master's in Administration from the same institution.
+Completed the Executive Program at IPADE, the University of Stanford and the London Business School.
+In September 2018, he completed the Board Member Training Program at EGADE Business School.

 Adrián de los Santos Escobedo.
 Chief Financial Officer.
-He acted as Interim Finance Director.
-Previously he served as Director of Corporate Finance and Investor Relations for Axtel until February 15, 2017.
-Prior to joining Axtel in April 2006, he worked for Operadora de Bolsa and Banca Serfin (now Santander México) and Standard Chartered Bank, where he held positions in Institutional and Corporate Banking in the cities of Monterrey, London and New York.
-Graduated in Business Administration from ITESM, with a Master's in Finance from the Carroll School of Management at Boston College.
+Served as the Acting Director of the Finance Office.
+Held the position of Corporate Finance and Investor Relations Director at Axtel until February 15th, 2017.
+Prior to joining Axtel in April 2016, he worked at Operadora de Bolsa y Banca Serfin (now Santander México) and Standard Chartered Bank, where he held positions in Institutional and Corporate Banking in the cities of Monterrey, London and New York.
+Bachelor's Degree in Business Administration from ITESM, with a Master's in Finance from the Carroll School of Management of Boston College.